MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 on: workflow_call
 ```

-You can trigger on [many different events](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on) inside your repository but in this case we are going to call this workflow from another workflow so we trigger on the `workflow_call` event.
+You can trigger on [many different events](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on) inside your repository but in this case, we are going to call this workflow from another workflow so we trigger on the `workflow_call` event.
 You can name your workflow whatever you want but I will name this one `Integration`.

 Now we have to tell the workflow which jobs to run: